Lemmmy/jamROGUE/README.md

 # Server
 The server-side of jamROGUE is written in Node.js.
 It uses ES2015, and is compiled with Babel.
-IT requires MongoDB for the database, and uses Express.js for the webserver.
+It requires MongoDB for the database, and uses Express.js for the webserver.

 ## Installation (Linux)